Money in Vietnam: A Tourist Guide to ATMs, Cards and Exchange

 A boat ride in Van Long Nature Reserve – 100k (~4$)

-See my budget report for Vietnam for more details.
+See my budget report for Vietnam for a look into my expenses over a month in the country.

 Bargaining

-Bargaining is an inseparable part of shopping in Vietnam.
+Bargaining is an inseparable part of buying anything in Vietnam.

 In the eyes of locals, any foreigner is rich.
-Thus, the first price you will hear will be at least x3 what the locals pay.
+Thus, the first price you hear first is often more than 3 times what the locals pay.

 It’s not uncommon to get a price 10 times higher than the actual!